Last updated on August 6th, 2019 at 12:54 pm

 Yes you can.
 Blanch them, shock them in iced water, drain them and dry them with paper towels.
 You can then store them in the refrigerator for up to 2 days,

-- Green beans, string beans and haricot verts, what’s the difference?
+- What is the difference between green beans, string beans and haricot verts?

 There’s not much difference and whatever the name, you can use any of them in this Sauteed Green Beans recipe, or string bean recipe!